-Below are some common situations when taking a break from college and stepping back from enrollment can be the best way to find a path forward.
+Below are some common situations when taking a break from college can be your best way to find a path forward.

 Facing a financial hardship that leaves you without the funds to pay for college is a legitimate reason to pause your education.

 For instance, perhaps a parent who is covering college costs lost their job or is otherwise unable to help you financially.
-Or maybe you have a financial emergency of your own (like an expensive car repair or a medical bill) that eats up your college budget.
+Maybe you have a financial emergency of your own (like an expensive car repair or a medical bill) that eats up your college budget.

-When something comes up that derails your financial plans for college, it can be worthwhile to pause enrollment.
-Take the time you need to work, earn, and save some money.
+When something comes up that derails your financial plans for college, it can be worthwhile to step back from school.
+Take the time you need to work, earn and save money.
 That way, you can get back on your feet and continue your education.

-You’ll also avoid some negative consequences of remaining in college, such as poor academic performance or racking up unaffordable student debt.
+You’ll also avoid some of the negative consequences of remaining in college, such as poor academic performance or racking up unaffordable student debt.

 A family or personal crisis can directly affect your ability to function and perform well in college.

-In these situations, you might need to consider putting your schooling on hold to grieve, help your family, recover, or otherwise get back on your feet in your personal life before continuing your education.
+In these situations, you might need to consider taking a year off during college to grieve, help your family recover or otherwise get back on your feet in your personal life before continuing your education.

 Don’t hesitate to reach out to professors and college administrators during this time.
 They usually are willing to help you out in these special circumstances and minimize the negative impact on your academic record.

-Another reason to consider dropping out of college is if your academic performance is poor and your grades are low.
+Another reason to consider taking a break from college is if your academic performance is poor and your grades are low.
 If you’re struggling to keep up with schoolwork or stay motivated in class, that’s a red flag.